 Have your circumstances changed since you applied for life insurance?
-It could be worth reviewing your life insurance and updating who will receive the benefit payment.
+It could be worth updating who will receive the benefit payment.

-Are you looking to update the beneficiary on your life insurance policy?
-Generally, you can change the nominated beneficiary on your life insurance policy at any time as long as there has not been a claimable event.
+You can generally change the nominated beneficiary on your life insurance policy at any time as long as no claimable event has occurred e.g. a death of the policyholder.

 To change the beneficiary on your life insurance policy you'll need to complete a nomination of beneficiary form and complete the form depending whether you would like to: